Knee Replacement

 instructions from your surgeon on how to contact the SPAC clinic.

 as blood work, an electrocardiogram or X-rays as ordered.
-Total joint

 - Your prescription and non-prescription medications including vitamins and herbal remedies.